Prize for Young Chemists

 The essay should describe the thesis work and place it in perspective relative to current research in the chemical sciences.
 It should be written with an academic reader in mind.
-The quality of publications arising from the research will also be taken into account, so please submit a listing of all published material arising from the PhD research performed.
+The quality of publications arising from the research will also be taken into account, A listing of all published material arising from the PhD research can be included.

-Entrants must have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year 2015.
+Entrants must have received their PhD degree or completed all PhD requirements from a University or Institute of Technology in the Republic of Ireland or Northern Ireland, including a successful defence of the doctoral thesis during the calendar year of the award.

 Two supporting letters (sent by e-mail), one from the thesis adviser and one additional faculty member are also required.
 These letters should comment in detail on the qualifications, contribution to publications and accomplishments of the applicant and the significance of the thesis work.
-Please submit all material as pdf files.
+Al materials should be submitted as pdf files.